Michel Bacos: Awards and later life

 In 1976, Bacos was awarded the National Order of the Legion of Honour, the highest decoration in France, by President Valéry Giscard d'Estaing.
 The Israeli government awarded Bacos and his crew medals for heroism, for refusing to leave the Jewish passengers behind.
 In June 2008, Bacos was awarded the B'nai B'rith International "Ménoras d'Or" (Golden Menorah) in Cannes, France.

 Bacos retired from Air France in 1982, and resided in Nice, France, with his wife.
 They had seven grandchildren.
 In 2016, the American Jewish Congress awarded Bacos the organization's Moral Courage Award.
 Bacos lived in Nice at the time of his death on 26 March 2019.
 The Israeli National Anthem, "Hatikvah", was played at his funeral.
 Nice Mayor Christian Estrosi recognized Bacos, saying: "Michel, bravely refusing to give in to anti-Semitism and barbarism, did honor to France.
 The love of France and the defense of liberties have marked his destiny."

+A street was named after Bacos in Netanya, Israel.